-We’re heading into a new age for the Marvel Cinematic Universe, which will unofficially kickoff with Shang-Chi and the Legend of the Ten Rings, the first new superhero to join the MCU as part of phase four.
+We’re heading into a new age for the Marvel Cinematic Universe, which unofficially began with Shang-Chi and the Legend of the Ten Rings, the first new superhero to join the MCU as part of phase four.

 Phase four is off and running with the Disney Plus original series WandaVision, The Falcon and the Winter Soldier and Loki, as well as Black Widow.
 While we got some major plot points and a few new characters from these offerings, they all were centered around characters previously introduced in earlier MCU films.
 In the case of Black Widow, even though it was the first official film of phase four, it took place prior to the events of Avengers: Infinity War.

-It’s a sure bet that fans are excited to see how Shang-Chi will expand the MCU and are ready to see the film.
+Fans were excited to see how Shang-Chi expanded the MCU, and can expect plenty more to come from Marvel's master of kung fu (continue reading to find out more).
 Here’s everything you need to know about Shang-Chi and the Legend of the Ten Rings.

 What is the plot of ‘Shang-Chi and the Legend of the Ten Rings’?